DeathGumi/Food-Truck-Finder/README.md

 - [ ] Reformat a little make page look better (different fonts) / See what to add or remove
     - [ ] Still need to fix modal make look better
     - [ ] Maybe change the color of the font

+# Oct 3

+- [ ] Maybe add food truck and save somewhere (can add image)
+    - [ ] Fix delete foodtruck (Still bugged)
+    - [ ] need to set if review is added change review on the main (stars show up and reviews update + 1) (Still bugged)
+        - [ ] Issue where when i add a review it replaces other review figure out first
+- [ ] Reformat a little make page look better (different fonts) / See what to add or remove
+    - [ ] Still need to fix modal make look better
+    - [ ] Maybe change the color of the font